Our maths curriculum

 Introduction

-We’ve been working closely with curriculum partners, subject experts and teachers to release our new interactive maths curriculum plan.
+We’ve been working closely with curriculum partners, subject experts and teachers and have released our interactive maths curriculum plan.
+You can also download the plan to use offline to help with your planning.

 Our curriculum partner for maths is: